Former People’s Bank Online Payments Executive Falls Under Probe

 A former central bank official is being probed for alleged legal violations in connection with his work, a local inspection committee has announced in a case that could have significant implications for China’s huge online payments industry.

 Yang Biao, who was once deputy director of the financial services department at the People’s Bank of China’s Shanghai head office, is being investigated for “serious violations of law,” a district inspection committee in the city said last week in a post (link in Chinese) on its official WeChat account.

-Yang worked for years at the central bank’s payment and settlement regulation department and headed a payment unit in the financial services department from 2007.
+Yang worked for years at the payment and settlement regulation department of the central bank’s Shanghai head office and headed a payment unit in the financial services department from 2007.
 He left the central bank in 2014 and has worked in senior roles at payment companies since then.

 In January 2015, Yang was appointed vice general manager at E-Capital Transfer Co.
 Ltd., a third-party payment solution provider, where the prominent former president of UnionPay Wan Jianhua served as chairman.
 Wan resigned in late 2016, and Yang left afterwards and moved to Shanghai Jifu Information Technology Service Co.
 Ltd., a company focusing on third-party payment and other related data services.

 It’s unclear what Yang’s current post at Shanghai Jifu is, but the cache of a May page on the company’s website retrieved by Caixin shows he was then executive general manager.
 The post has since been removed.

 Local authorities did not disclose what precisely had sparked the investigation.
 But multiple industry sources close to Yang told Caixin they suspected it was related to his time at the central bank’s Shanghai office.